Portrait of Anka Reuel

 About Me

-I also like meeting new people over a cup of tea.
-Feel free to reach out at anka [at] cs.stanford.edu or DM me on Twitter (@AnkaReuel).
+Outside of academia, I’m an avid traveler (60 countries and counting), a triathlete, audiobook listener and PS5/Switch 2 player.
+I love meeting new people over a cup of tea or a walk outside.
+Feel free to reach out at anka [at] cs.stanford.edu or DM me on X/Twitter (@AnkaReuel).

 I also have a sweet tooth for crazy out-of-the-box ideas and adventures.
 In 2018, I drove a mini motorcycle around the Gates of Hell in Turkmenistan.
 How I got there, you ask?
 Long story that I am happy to tell, but essentially I took an Opel Corsa that I bought on eBay for 300 € and drove it from Germany to Mongolia and back.
 I told you, I like crazy.